 The third step is divided into two phases: First each neuron receives

-a message , specifying the proposed change in the
+, specifying the proposed change in the

 activation of the neuron (message creation - MCR).
 Then each neuron